Lao PDR

 • Investigation and Discipline

-The Law on Independent Audit of 2014 designates the Laos Chamber of Professional Accountants and Auditors (LCPAA) and the Ministry of Finance (MoF) with the responsibility to establish and conduct an investigative and disciplinary (I&D) system in the jurisdiction.
+The Law on Independent Audit of 2014 designates the LCPAA and the MoF with the responsibility to establish and conduct an investigative and disciplinary (I&D) system in the jurisdiction.
 To avoid any overlaps, both the MoF and LCPAA agreed that primary responsibility for management of the system would be undertaken by LCPAA.
-The MoF would retain its responsibility to impose sanctions for any breaches to the law.
-As of November 2019, LCPAA reports that regulations around I&D and a proposed system have been drafted, with a view of the system being operationalized in September 2019.
+The MoF would retain its responsibility to impose sanctions.

 LCPAA reports that the system will be comprised of a Disciplinary Committee, an Investigations Committee, and an independent Appeals Board.
+LCPAA has already identified and appointed members of the Disciplinary Committee.
 LCPAA conducted a self-assessment of the proposed I&D system against the requirements of SMO 6 and concluded that it would be in line with the requirements once operational.

 Current Status: Partially Adopted